ldesgoui/discord_game_sdk/sys/README.md

 export DISCORD_GAME_SDK_PATH=/path/to/discord_game_sdk
 ```

-Ensure that appropriately named dynamic libraries are available when launching the program:

-On Linux and OS X, the dynamic library must be renamed to `libdiscord_game_sdk.so` or
-`libdiscord_game_sdk.dylib`.

-(TODO: ^ might be unnecessary, how to set the rpath in the output binary)

 # Features:

 - `link`: (enabled by default)
-    Provides the linker with an appropriately named dynamic library.
+    Provides the linker with a copy of the dynamic library.
     This allows for `cargo run` to run flawlessly on Linux.